HPV and related cancers: What you need to know

-For most people, HPV clears by itself.
-But, for those who do not clear the virus, it can cause certain cancers and diseases later in life.
+For most people, HPV clears on its own.
+But for the very few who do not clear the virus, it can cause certain cancers and other diseases in both men and women.
 Unfortunately, there’s no way to know who will or will not clear the virus.

 The impact of HPV-related cancers

 Between 2014 and 2018, CDC estimates: